atsjj/capistrano-nodenv-install/README.md

     $ bundle exec cap production deploy

-And watch ruby being installed.
+And watch node being installed.

 ### Purpose

 Installing software packages on servers is called [provisioning](http://en.wikipedia.org/wiki/Provisioning#Server_provisioning).
-Installing and managing rubies falls into that domain, and is best done with a proper tool like chef, puppet, ansible or something else.
+Installing and managing nodes falls into that domain, and is best done with a proper tool like chef, puppet, ansible or something else.

 Why this plugin then?

-- Capistrano is a great tool (written in ruby btw) so, when there's a need, installing rubies with it should be easy too
+- Capistrano is a great tool that makes deployments easy so, when there's a need, installing nodes with it should be easy too
 - not everyone knows (or has time to learn) how to use provisioning tools mentioned above
-- sometimes installing ruby manually is just easier than fiddling with your chef cookbooks.
+- sometimes installing node manually is just easier than fiddling with your chef cookbooks.
 Instead of manually, you can do it with this plugin now

-Imagine you want to quickly deploy a ruby `1.9.2` app to a server that already has one or more ruby `2.0.0` apps.
+Imagine you want to quickly deploy a node `5.0.0` app to a server that already has one or more node `6.0.0` apps.
 "Oh, let's just quickly update our cookbooks" - yea right!
-I'd rather manually `ssh` to the server directly and run `rbenv install 1.9.2-p320`.
+I'd rather manually `ssh` to the server directly and run `nodenv install 5.0.0`.
 But I don't want to manually `ssh` to the server too.
-In that case I just can install `capistrano-rbenv-install` and forget about it altogether.
+In that case I just can install `capistrano-nodenv-install` and forget about it altogether.

 ### What it does

 It only does the bare minimum that's required for Capistrano to work.
-That's why it's a plugin for *lightweight* ruby management.
+That's why it's a plugin for *lightweight* node management.

 It makes sure that:

-- `rbenv` and `ruby build` are installed (installs them using `git`)
+- `nodenv` and `node build` are installed (installs them using `git`)
-- ruby specified with `:rbenv_ruby` option is installed
+- node specified with `:nodenv_node` option is installed
-- `bundler` gem is installed

 ### What it does NOT do

 It **does not**:

-- manage ruby gems<br/>
+- manage npm packages
-`bundler` is installed by default and that's pretty much it.

-- does not install ruby dependency packages<br/>
+- does not install node dependency packages<br/>
 (git-core build-essential libreadline6-dev etc ...).
 You should probably install/provision those some other way.

-- does not manage `rbenv` plugins<br/>
+- does not manage `nodenv` plugins<br/>
-It only installs `ruby build` for the purpose of installing ruby.
+It only installs `node build` for the purpose of installing node.

-- does not setup rbenv for direct use on the server via the command line<br/>
+- does not setup nodenv for direct use on the server via the command line<br/>
-Example: `ssh`ing to the server and manually running ruby commands is not supported.
+Example: `ssh`ing to the server and manually running node commands is not supported.

 ### More Capistrano automation?